The Washington Post said it had the Alito flag story 3 years ago and chose not to publish

 Alito has said that his wife, Martha-Ann Alito, raised the flag as part of a dispute with neighbors who had placed “personally insulting” yard signs directed at them.
 Judges traditionally avoid partisan symbols to maintain the appearance of neutrality in political disputes that may come before them.

-For journalists, it raises a question: Should a public official’s family be held to the same standards as that official themselves?
+For journalists, it raises a question: Should public officials' families be held to the same standards as the officials themselves?

 The Times, in its story that ran on May 16, said it had "recently obtained" photographs of the flag that flew outside of the Alito home.
 The Post, in its own story Saturday, said that it had been told of the story in January 2021 and investigated, choosing not to write about it because it appeared Alito's wife was responsible and that it was not clear the neighborhood argument was over politics.